inkeep/teleport-docs-website/README.md

 - `src/utils` – client-side utils.
 - `static` - static files for the site: manifests, favicons, etc.
 - `docs`, `versioned_docs` and `versioned_sidebars` – folders for Docusaurus site content that will be automatically populated by a script (`yarn prepare-files`).
-- `data` is a folder for content pulled from Sanity CMS.
+- `data` is a folder for navigation element data pulled from goteleport.com/api/data/navigation.

 ### `config.json` format